-Together with our partner Tusonge Community Development Organisation we successfully developed and have been awarded funding from The Big Lottery Fund for a two-year Disability Inclusion in Village Community Banking (2018 – 2020) project in Kilimanjaro region.
+Together with our partner Tusonge Community Development Organisation we successfully developed and have been awarded funding from The National Lottery Community Fund for a two-year Disability Inclusion in Village Community Banking (2018 – 2020) project in Kilimanjaro region.
 This project establishes 12 village community bank groups and delivers vocational, business and financial management training to people living with a disability and others surviving on less than $1 a day.
 It enables those living with a disability and vulnerable women to borrow small seed capital and start income-generating activities, which is expected to result in improved economic and social well-being.
 In addition, our project raises understanding and awareness of women’s rights and the rights of people with a disability.
 Read more about our Disability Inclusive project here

 In Tanzania, negative attitudes, behaviour and practices towards people with disabilities are widespread.
 Other challenges include an inaccessible infrastructure; a lack of budgetary provision to address the challenges disabled people face; and poor representation of people with disabilities in decision-making bodies and processes.
 As a result, women and men with disabilities face difficulties relating to health, shelter and education; employment; ownership of property and land; as well as stigmatisation and discrimination in terms of social life, status in the community, and marriage.